hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 </div>

 <p>
 If you teach a workshop that does not follow the core curriculum we would still like to know about it!
-You can complete the <a href="">Self-Organised Notification Form</a> and we will be sure to get it listed on <a href="{%link pages/upcoming_workshops.html%}">The Carpentries webpage</a>.
+You can complete the <a href="">Self-Organised Notification Form</a> and we will be sure to get it listed on <a href="{% link pages/upcoming_workshops.html %}">The Carpentries webpage</a>.
 </p>